AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 With AnyChart you can place axes to any side of the chart, all you need to do is to adjust **yAxis** or **xAxis** position attribute.

-Positioning depends on plot type and inversion of axes, you will find list of all possible positioning and inversion settings in Axes Positioning and Inverting Templates.
+Positioning depends on plot type and inversion of axes<!--, you will find list of all possible positioning and inversion settings in Axes Positioning and Inverting Templates-->.

 ```
 chart.xAxis(0).orientation('right');